distortednet/TwitchDB/README.md

 Stuff that needs worked on
     - QA everything?!
     - spam clicking profile sometimes shows profile of another authenticated user (wtf)
+      - this only happens when two people are clicking the profile button at the same twitchname
+      - could be that requests are happening too fast and express.js fucks up?
+      - this causes an issue where non-admin users see the admin panel button
+      - appears http requests are colliding and causing session data to get mixed around. even if i F5 on any page, another user can hammer the profile button and get my session

     - read status field does not change when feedback is read.
     - move materalize toast to left side
     - feedback read view needs word wrapping